-- 1/f noise arises from physical processes that generate a random superposition of elementary pulses with random pulse duration ranging from very short to very long. - E.g. in MOSFETs 1/f noise arises because: - a) carriers traveling in the conduction channel are randomly captured by local trap levels in the oxide - b) trapped carriers are later released with a random delay - c) the level mean delay strongly depends on how far-off is from the silicon surface is the level in the oxide - d) trap levels are distributed from very near to very far from silicon, delays are correspondingly distributed from very short to very long
+1/f noise arises from physical processes that generate a random superposition of elementary pulses with random pulse duration ranging from very short to very long.

+E.g. in MOSFETs 1/f noise arises because:

+- a) carriers traveling in the conduction channel are randomly captured by local trap levels in the oxide, stop traveling and stop contributing to the current - b) trapped carriers are later released by the level with a random delay - c) the level lifetime (=mean delay) strongly depends on how far-off is from the silicon surface (= from the conduction channel) is the level in the oxide - d) trap levels are distributed from very near to very far from silicon, lifetimes are correspondingly distributed from very short to very long